 - black pepper

-This is how to make carrot bacon: you first create a marinade with those spices that will make us think of bacon.
+This is how to make a carrot bacon recipe: you first create a marinade with those spices that will make us think of bacon.

 Our choices of spices and liquids for the marinade are soy sauce, maple syrup, onion powder, garlic powder, smoked paprika, balsamic vinegar, and black pepper.

-Then we simply slice our carrots as thinly as possible.
-Ideally, you would use a mandolin, but a sharp knife and good precision help as well.
-You can also try a peeler.
+Peel the carrots and simply slice them as thinly as possible, making carrot strips.
+Ideally, you would use a mandolin, but a sharp knife and good precision also help.
+You can also try a vegetable peeler.

 You then want to marinate the sliced carrots in the mixture.
-Use a shallow container; otherwise, the tops and bottoms of the carrots won't get enough juice.
+Use a shallow dish; otherwise, the tops and bottoms of the carrots won't get enough juice.
+Place carrots in, and let them marinate.

 An air-fryer also works very well.